osmosis-labs/osmosis/x/poolmanager/README.md

 For community pool, this is just a direct send of the OSMO to the community pool.

 For staking, the OSMO is directly sent to the auth "fee collector" module account, which distributes it to stakers.

+### Example 3: Multi hop swap through a taker fee share denom and alloyed asset pool

+The swap route is as follows:

+OSMO -> nBTC -> allBTC -> iBTC

+The Osmosis protocol has a taker fee share agreement with nBTC and iBTC.
+The skim percent for nBTC is 10% and for iBTC is 5%.

+This swap generates 5 OSMO, 10 nBTC, and 20 allBTC in taker fees.

+Because this route is made up of two taker fee share denoms, the total skim percent for the route is 15% (10% from nBTC and 5% from iBTC).
+10% of the taker fees are noted to go to the nBTC `skim_address` (0.5 OSMO, 1 nBTC, 2 allBTC) and 5% to the iBTC `skim_address` (0.25 OSMO, 0.5 iBTC, 1 allBTC).
+All funds, including those noted to go to the `skim_address`, are sent to the `taker_fee_collector` module account at time of swap.
+At epoch, the noted skim amounts are sent to the respective `skim_address`.

+Notice, no logic touches the alloyed asset pool due to the swap route contains taker fee share denoms, which trumps the alloyed asset pool share.
+The next example will show how the alloyed asset pool is used when the route does not contain taker fee share denoms.

+### Example 4: Multi hop swap through an alloyed asset pool

+The swap route is as follows:

+OSMO -> wBTC -> allBTC -> xBTC

+The Osmosis protocol has a taker fee share agreement with nBTC and iBTC.
+The skim percent for nBTC is 10% and for iBTC is 5%.

+allBTC is made up of four denoms:
+- nBTC (10% skim percent)
+- iBTC (5% skim percent)
+- WBTC (no taker fee share agreement)
+- xBTC (no taker fee share agreement)

+allBTC's composition is 25% nBTC, 25% iBTC, 25% WBTC, and 25% xBTC.

+This swap generates 5 OSMO, 10 wBTC, and 20 allBTC in taker fees.

+Because this route does not contain taker fee share denoms, but does contain a registered alloyed pool, each skim percent must be calculated as the weighted skim percents of the underlying denoms with taker fee share agreements.
+The total skim percent for the route is 3.75%, 2.5% to nBTC (10% * 25%) and 1.25% to iBTC (5% * 25%).
+2.5% of the taker fees are noted to go to the nBTC `skim_address` (0.125 OSMO, 0.25 wBTC, 0.5 allBTC) and 1.25% to the iBTC `skim_address` (0.0625 OSMO, 0.125 wBTC, 0.25 allBTC).
+All funds, including those noted to go to the `skim_address`, are sent to the `taker_fee_collector` module account at time of swap.
+At epoch, the noted skim amounts are sent to the respective `skim_address`.